 - Place the peaches in a single layer on a baking sheet.
 Freeze until solid.

-- Transfer the peaches to a freezer storage container.
+- Transfer the peaches to a freezer container.
+Label and then freeze until use.

 How do I freeze peaches whole?